Tidal effects in the total flux and waveform in massless scalar-tensor theories to, respectively, relative 2PN and 1.5PN orders: Intermediate quantities

 and lead to time derivatives of the source terms.
 In practice, we start by performing the PN expansion of the pseudo stress-energy tensors $\tau^{\mu \nu}$ and $\tau^s$ defined by Eqs.~\eqref{tau} at the orders that we need, decomposing them into their spatial and temporal indices using the parametrization of the scalar and tensor fields~\eqref{metric_decomp}.
 Next, we insert such expansions into the definitions of the sources moments~\eqref{eq:momentsIJIs}, resulting into spatial integrals involving both compact and non-compact support terms.
-The former ones are either linear in the three dimensional Dirac distribution, $ \delta^{(3)}_a \equiv \delta^{(3)} (\mathbf{x} - \bm{y}_a) $, or involve higher spatial and/or time derivatives of expressions linear in $\delta^{(3)}_a$.
-As a consequence, we handle these integrations by parts before performing the integration at the location of body A using the Hadamard regularization scheme.
+The former ones are either linear in the three dimensional Dirac distribution, $ \delta^{(3)}_A \equiv \delta^{(3)} (\mathbf{x} - \bm{y}_A) $, or involve higher spatial and/or time derivatives of expressions linear in $\delta^{(3)}_A$.
+As a consequence, we handle these integrations by parts before performing the integration at the location of body A. This evaluation requires a regularization scheme to handle the infinite self fields of the point particles, which in general is the dimensional regularization~\cite{Damour:2001bu,Blanchet:2003gy}.
+But at the NNLO, it is the equivalent and simpler to use the Hadamard “partie finie” regularization instead~\cite{Blanchet:2005ft}.
 The non-compact support terms consist in products of the potentials, that are integrated over all space.
 Methods to evaluate these integrals are explained in \textit{e.g.}~\cite{Blanchet:2000nu}.
 The resulting source moments are general functions of the harmonic coordinates, and we reduce them to the CoM frame using Eqs.~\eqref{eq:y1i_v1i_CM_dissipative} and Eqs.(43)-(44) in~\cite{Bernard:2023eul}.
 Since the expressions for the source moments are very long, even in the CoM frame, and constitute only an intermediate result, we relegated them to the Mathematica supplementary file~\cite{SuppMaterial}.
-Finally, we reduce the source moments to quasi-circular orbits, using similar methods as in Sec.~\ref{sec:dynamics_circ}.
-However, since we work in the radiative sector, we must account for the radiation-reaction effects that start contributing at 1.5PN order in ST, while they only start at 2.5PN in GR.
-In particular, we have $\bm{v}= \omega r \bm{\lambda} + \dot{r} \bm{n}$, where we denote $\dot{r}\equiv{\bf n}\cdot{\bfv}$.
-At 1.5PN order, the expression for $\dot{r}$ reads